How to Become a Teacher in Pennsylvania

 Teacher Intern Certification Program

-You may be able to obtain your Pennsylvania teaching certificate through a Teacher Intern Certification Program provided that you already possess a Bachelor's Degree.
+You may be able to obtain your Pennsylvania teaching certificate through the Teacher Intern Certification Program provided that you already possess a bachelor's degree.
 Requirements for this route may be found on the Intern Certification section of the Pennsylvania Department of Education's website.
 A list of the state-approved Teacher Intern Certification Programs is offered by the Pennsylvania Department of Education.

 American Board for Certification of Teacher Excellence (ABCTE)

 In addition, you may obtain a teaching certificate by holding a Passport of Teaching credential from the American Board for Certification of Teacher Excellence (ABCTE).
 IF this applies to you, you may be eligible for a Pennsylvania Instructional I certificate.
-As of February 5, 2015, the qualifying subject areas ares are secondary English, secondary mathematics, secondary general sciences, secondary physics, secondary chemistry, or secondary biology.
+Qualifying subject areas include secondary English, secondary mathematics, secondary general sciences, secondary physics, secondary chemistry, or secondary biology.